ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 ## Level two contribution

 Level two vendor contributions share components.
 All logic is checked into the AMP repository, and no custom Javascript can be loaded into an iframe.
-Vendors add configurations or features to existing extensions to implement their functionalities.
+Vendors add configurations or features to existing components to implement their functionalities.
 If such a component does not exist they may propose a new one.

 All business logic is checked into AMP repo, but the only vendor specific logic checked in is a vendor configuration.
 If component works with a vendor provided config file, no design review is needed.
 If the vendor configuration implements a new feature or new component it will need to pass AMP’s design review.